Birthstones by Month

 Spinel

-The newly approved and celebrated August birthstone, spinel, is hard at 8.5 on the Mohs scale and comes in a wide variety of colors.
+The newly approved and celebrated August birthstone, spinel, is hard, with a Mohs hardness of 8.5, and comes in a wide variety of colors.
 From rich to pale pinks, purples, and blues, you are certain to find your favorite color spinel.
 See more spinel here!

 September